pmorie/node-documentation/README.writing_cartridges.md

 ## Custom HTTP Services

-Your cartridge may expose services using the application's URL by providing snippet(s) of Apache configuration code using ERB templates in the http.d directory.
-The http.d directory and it's contents are optional.
+Your cartridge may expose services using the application's URL by providing snippet(s) of Apache configuration code using ERB templates in the httpd.d directory.
+The httpd.d directory and it's contents are optional.
 After OpenShift has run your `setup` script it will render each ERB template, and write the contents the node's httpd configuration.

 An example of `mongodb-2.2.conf.erb`:

-    Alias /health <%= ENV['OPENSHIFT_HOMEDIR'] + "/mongodb-2.2/http.d/health.html" %>
+    Alias /health <%= ENV['OPENSHIFT_HOMEDIR'] + "/mongodb-2.2/httpd.d/health.html" %>
-    Alias / <%= ENV['OPENSHIFT_HOMEDIR'] + "/mongodb-2.2/http.d/index.html" %>
+    Alias / <%= ENV['OPENSHIFT_HOMEDIR'] + "/mongodb-2.2/httpd.d/index.html" %>

 Your templates will be rendered at `safe_level 2`.
 [Locking Ruby in the Safe](http://www.ruby-doc.org/docs/ProgrammingRuby/html/taint.html).